duncanhoge/Hypertrophy/docs/frontend-component-reference.md

 This document serves as the comprehensive reference for all frontend components, design tokens, and styling patterns used in the Hypertrophy Hub application.

-## Design System Overview

-The Hypertrophy Hub application follows a premium "Apple-level" design aesthetic with a sophisticated gold and black theme.
-The design emphasizes clean typography, consistent spacing, and thoughtful micro-interactions.

 ## Design Tokens

 ### Color Palette